AustinTek homepage | Linux Virtual Server Links | AZ_PROJ map server |

 /dev/sda1 does not have any corresponding BIOS drive.

 I had to be straightened out here by the Knoppix USB Based FAQ.
-The problem is that /mnt/boot/grub/device.map is setup for the drives on your original machine, but doesn't know about the usb drive.
+The problem is that /mnt/boot/grub/device.map is setup for the drives on your hard disk, but doesn't know about the usb drive.
 Here's the fix.

 3. install grub to flash drive